neoul/linux-dev-env-for-windows/README.md

 ## Prerequisite

 - windows 10
-- Install docker for windows
+- docker for windows
-- Install git for windows
+- git for windows
-- Install vcxsrv for x window over windows
+- vcxsrv for x window on windows

 ## Update your development environment